jjhutchi/point-shaving-rep/README.md

 See `point-shaving-replication.md` for the analysis.

 Test --- I plan on reverting this commit to see what happens.
+this is saved on a new branch.